-Allocating expenses in the grant funds, cash match, and in-kind columns in the proposal budget involves categorizing each expense item according to its funding source.
+Allocating expenses in the grant funds, cash match, and in-kind columns in the project budget involves categorizing each expense item according to its funding source.
 Be sure to include only allowable expenses.
+The project budget must balance.

 1. Grant Funds: